 Be sure to check with your healthcare provider if your symptoms worsen or you have excessive bleeding from hemorrhoids.
 And remember that these problems are usually short-term and get better after delivery with time and treatment.

-The best way to help prevent hemorrhoids during pregnancy is to avoid getting constipated.
-If you are constipated, avoid straining during bowel movements.
+The best way to help prevent hemorrhoids during pregnancy is to prevent constipation.
+If you are constipated, don't strain during bowel movements.

 Steps to help prevent varicose veins are the same as those used to decrease symptoms: